 Public Records Requests

+The North Carolina Department of Adult Correction is committed to transparency and will furnish all requested public records as promptly as possible.
 Under North Carolina public records law General Statute 132 and various other statutes, certain personal or confidential information is not public, and must be redacted or protected.
 Agencies are not required to create a record that does not exist, nor compile a record or records in any format that does not already exist.

 We will provide electronic copies unless otherwise requested.
-Many public records are already available online without making a public records request.
 If you are a member of the news media working under a deadline, please include this information in your request.

 Submit a Public Records Request